jenniewilliams/Urban-Informatics-coding/README.md

 # Urban-Informatics-coding
-Various code used for analysis and coursework
+Various code used for analysis and coursework:
-All of this code was used for analysis and coursework for:

 MA Big Data in Culture and Society + MSc in Urban Informatics